tridungduong16/InterpretableMachineLearning-ComprehensiveSurvey/README.md

 * Interpretable & explorable approximations of black box models (2017)
 * Local interpretable model-agnostic explanations for music content analysis
 * Interpreting tree ensembles with intrees (2014)
-* Making Tree Ensembles Interpretable: A Bayesian Model Selection Approach (2017)
+* Making Tree Ensembles Interpretable: A Bayesian Model Selection Approach ***(Proceedings of the Twenty-First International Conference on Artificial Intelligence and Statistics, PMLR 84:77-85, 2018)***
 	- [Paper link](http://proceedings.mlr.press/v84/hara18a.html)
 	- Presents the usage of two models (simple and complex) being the former the one in charge of interpretation and the latter of prediction by means of Expectation-Maximization and Kullback-Leibler divergence.
 	- Given a complex tree ensemble, the author try to obtain the simplest representation that is essentially equivalent to the original one.